luiarthur/ucsc_litreview/cytof/tex/model2/report/includes/new_ibp.md

 elements in $Z$ can be easily updated using Gibbs steps and metropolis steps.

 The number of columns in $Z$ can be fixed in advanced at some large value.
-But as noted by \ref{@teh2007stick}, the truncation value is a somewhat arbitrary and unnecessary approximation.
-A slice-sampler can be used to
+But as noted by \ref{@teh2007stick}, the truncation value is somewhat arbitrary.
+A slice-sampler can be used to avoid this unnecessary approximation.
+Alternatively, a prior can be placed on $K^+$, which is what we do in this project.

 ### Dependent IBP